 DEET repellent and other insect protection advice

 The best things in life happen outdoors.
 The Safari Store is committed to improving the outdoor and safari experience of all our clients.
 Bugs can be a real buzz kill so, in our pursuit of the best insect repellent for your adventures, we looked to the continent that's become synonymous with insect protection excellence: Australia.
 Our Australian-made insect repellents are premium brands in Australia and are a staple across many Australian households to protect families from insects every day.
 We have also safari and expedition tested our products to ensure they perform and these DEET repellents have proven their reliability over and over again over the years.
-Shop Bushman Insect Repellent (worldwide) and RID (available to clients outside the UK)
+Shop Bushman Insect Repellent.

 Insect repellent & clothing: While DEET repellent is at the core of your insect protection toolkit, there are a few other ways to prevent insect bites on outdoor adventures.
 Covering up is another effective measure.
 Our BUGTech™ clothing range provides extra defence against biting insects and has also been extensively developed and tested across Africa and outdoors.